snel-repo/ComputationThruDynamicsBenchmark/README.md

 There are three tasks implemented, ranging from simple to complex:
 1. NBFF: An extension of the 3-bit Flip-Flop from OTBB, this can be extended into higher dimensions for more complex dynamics.
-2. MultiTask: A version of the task used in recent papers by Yang and Driscoll, this task combines 15 simple cognitive tasks into a single task to look at how dynamical motifs can generalize across tasks.
+2. MultiTask: A version of the task used in recent papers by Yang and Driscoll, this task combines 15 simple cognitive tasks into a single task to look at how dynamical motifs can generalize.
 3. RandomTarget: A musculoskeletal modeling and control engine (MotorNet) that we use to simulate a delayed RandomTarget reaching task (Codol et al.)

 ## Quick-Start:
 To get an overview of the major components of the code-base, only three scripts are necessary:
 1. examples/run_task_training.py
 2. examples/run_data_training.py
-3. examples/compare_tt_dt_models.py
+3. examples/compare_tt_dd_models.py

 Before running these scripts, you will need to modify the HOME_DIR variable in your .env file to a location where you'd like to save the outputs of the runs (datasets, logging info, trained models).

 run_task_training trains a simple GRU to perform a 3-Bit Flip-Flop task.
 The default parameters can be seen in the task_modeling/configs/ folder.
-Once run_task_training.py is finished training, it will save a simulated spiking dataset in HOME_DIR/content/dataset/dt/.
+Once run_task_training.py is finished training, it will save a simulated spiking dataset in HOME_DIR/content/dataset/dd/.
 To train a data-trained model on those simulated data, you just need to modify "prefix" in run_data_training.py to whatever folder name is saved, typically in the form "yyyyMMdd_RUN_DESC..."
 Only the yyyyMMdd_RUN_DESC should be included in the prefix.

 If there is more than one simulated dataset (i.e., if you did a hyperparameter sweep of task-trained models), data_training just takes the first folder in the directory unless you pass in a "file_index" parameter into the datamodule to select a different simulated dataset.

 Once run_data_training.py is complete, it will save a trained model and the datamodule as .pkl files.
 These pickle files can be loaded into analysis objects that have automated functions to compare models, perform fixed-point analyses, etc.

-After both task-trained and data-trained models have been run, modify the dt_path and tt_path in compare_tt_dt_models.py to plot some basic comparisons and fixed-point analyses on the trained models!
+After both task-trained and data-trained models have been run, modify the dd_path and tt_path in compare_tt_dd_models.py to plot some basic comparisons and fixed-point analyses on the trained models!

 ## Overview of major components:
 ### Task-Training: